d2l-ai/d2l-en/chapter_preliminaries/calculus.md

 in :eqref:`eq_derivative` approaches $2$.
 Though this experiment is not a mathematical proof, we will see later that the derivative $u'$ is $2$ when $x=1$.

+`JAX` has an inbuilt way to check derivatives numerically as well:

 ```{.python .input}
 #@tab all